 What all these types of material have in common is their interest in the power of speech and the necessity for engagement in ‘good conversation’.
 Letters are a form of good conversation, arbitration involves equitable judgement of alternative and opposed conversations, the proper conduct of council meetings, and slander and political rumour all reflect on authority through good and bad speech.
 And of course conversation in this period meant not just speech but the very essence of living together, of making society through intercourse with others, of bridging the relationship between the intimate self and wider society.
 Good conversation was thus an essential element in governance of the self and others and involved engaging hearts and wills through the emotions in collective endeavours, and the record of such conversation necessarily employed the language of the emotions.
 The intimate languages of the heart, of chastity, of love, and of grief, were already to be found in public discourse about civic concord in York.
 In 1428 John Lyllyng, a citizen and mercer charged with selling adulterated goods, wrote a letter to his fellow citizens that the charge was to him ‘full hevy and grevous’ and begged them with all his ‘hert to be gude maisters and frendes’ to him and to grant him their ‘gude hertes for the werke of haly charite’.
 By the time of the first surviving House Book (1476-7) the term ‘welbeloved’, perhaps originating in Chaucer but adopted into English correspondence from the 1440s, was routinely used to describe citizens and other officials, while potential rebels were imagined as acting out of rancour and malice.
 Letters to the king, Edward IV, equally routinely and repetitively, referred to his good and gracious lordship, and the honour and reverence in which his citizens held him.
 For more acutely political matters more emotional vocabulary was used.
 When Edward IV sought to replace the city Recorder with his own man, Miles Metcalfe, he wrote that since he had heard that the ‘trusty and welbeloved Guy Fairefauxe’ planned to leave the office he ‘havying tender respecte’ towards the ‘right welbeloved Miles Metcalfe whom we have in singular favour of our grace, desire you [the mayor and council] in our herty wise that … ye will at the contemplacion of thies our lettres’ before any other receive Metcalfe as the replacement for Fairfax.
 By contrasting ‘welbeloved’ with ‘right welbeloved’, mentioning his ‘hert’ (seat of all emotions and conscience), and asking for their ‘contemplacion’, Edward IV was appealing for the same kind of engagement of the will in pursuit of a greater common good as Lyllyng.
 The use of such rhetoric in a letter copied into the civic register was intended not only to bring about change (in this case the accommodation of the civic will to the royal will), but also to realise and preserve it in perpetuity.
 In order to achieve this the rhetorical use of emotion was essential to the inscription of the change of will that was required, and was regularly employed to a greater or lesser degree in most records in English that related to the achievement of concord.

+The European Context.